 There are a range of risks to look out for in the workplace.
 As mentioned above, these depend on the types of industry and workplace.

-The Occupational Safety and Health Administration in the US identified four primary types of hazard that occur in most workplaces:
+The U.S. Occupational Safety and Health Administration identified four primary types of hazard that occur in most workplaces:

 These hazards are the most common and can make the workplace an unsafe environment.
 They include hazards such as dangerous drops, spills, trips, exposed wires as well as more environmental factors such as excessive noise, high or low temperatures and sources of radiation.